ezsubori/SmartBookPodcast/README.md

 - Anthropic Claude 3.5 Sonnet model for text transformation
 - Amazon Titan TTS for speech synthesis
 - FFmpeg for audio processing (required for combining multiple audio files)

+## Troubleshooting

+### FFmpeg Not Found
+If you see an error like `No such file or directory: 'ffmpeg'`:
+1. Ensure FFmpeg is installed as per the prerequisites
+2. Make sure the ffmpeg executable is in your system PATH
+3. Restart the application after installation

+If FFmpeg is not available, the application will still generate podcast scripts but may have issues combining audio files.

 ## License